-Being held in an inner-city environment on land owned by the government means there are some limits to WOMADelaide’s ‘green capabilities’ however the festival takes pride in doing as much as possible to protect the Park and to hand it back to the Gardens in near-perfect condition (extreme weather conditions notwithstanding).
+WOMADelaide takes great pride in doing as much as possible to protect the Park within the constraints of operating on government land and to hand the Park back to the Gardens in near-perfect condition (extreme weather conditions notwithstanding).

-In 2013, WOMADelaide was proudly the Winner of the Partnerships Project in the Premier's Natural Resources Management Award for our relationship with Greening Australia (see further information below).
+In 2013, WOMADelaide was proudly the Winner of the Partnerships Project in the Premier's Natural Resources Management Award for our relationship with Greening Australia.

-In 2001 WOMADelaide adopted a waste management strategy that has meant only biodegradable and recyclable wastes are produced by festival goers.
-All cups, plates, crockery, serviettes and any items sold in packaging at WOMADelaide are fully biodegradable, meaning that they will break down over time and be returned to the earth.
-In 2010 all biodegradable waste will be treated for composting.
+Only biodegradable and recyclable wastes are produced by festival goers.
+All cups, plates, crockery, serviettes and any items sold in packaging at WOMADelaide are fully biodegradable and segmented recycling and organic waste bins will be present throughout the park.

-Australia's largest environmental organisation, Greening Australia has joined forces with WOMADelaide to offset carbon emissions from this event through local biodiverse tree plantings.
+Australia's largest environmental organisation, Greening Australia has joined forces with WOMADelaide to offset the ecological footprint of the festival, with $2 from every WOMADelaide ticket purchased invested in native biodiverse tree plantings.

 Greening Australia with the support of Canopy, guarantees that every tree planted for carbon offset will remain in the ground for over 100 years.
 What's more, Greening Australia is fully compliant with the Kyoto Climate Control Treaty and the NSW Greenhouse Gas Abatement Scheme.

 We have planted over 7000 native plants as a result of Womad carbon offsets, some species including:

 WOMADelaide seedlings Dec 2008

 WOMADelaide seedlings Oct 2014